 Bogotá, Colombia.
 1959

 Influenced by theorists Deleuze and Foucault, José Restrepo began his career through medicine.
 With a shift from medicine to art in 1981, he created works combining elements of both medicine and visual culture.
+Terebra or Quiasma portrays the practice of terebration rooted with the social and historical systems.

 Guided by the works of emblematic video artists Bill Viola and Gary Hill, Restrepo´s passion for video and visual language became renowned.
 As a pioneer of the medium, his work is considered to be exceptional in national contemporary art.

-José Restrepo exhibits regularly around Europe, Latin America and the United States.
+José Restrepo exhibits regularly around Europe, Latin America and the United States